 Statistically, I am sure I worked with people dealing with domestic violence, substance abuse problems, financial hardships and a host of other things they dared not speak about at work.

 My intention is to create and foster community.

 There will be times in your life when we are not strong enough to hold up others.
 In those seasons, you need community.

-When we have the strength to do so, build community and work to support the people in your life that are hurting.
+Other times, you’ll have the strength to build community and work to support the people in your life that are hurting.